nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `edit 1 \desc watch NBA \remind_at this Sunday 8am`<br>
-  Suppose that the description of this task is originally `watch nba`, the new description would be changed to `watch NBA`.
+  Suppose that the description of this task is originally `watch nba`, the new description will be changed to `watch NBA`.
   The reminder time will also be updated to the specified one which is `this Sunday 8am`.

 ### 3.8 Listing all the tags : `list_tag`, `ls_tag`